Skip to main content

-I sometimes find myself on a tightrope, balancing a set of weights.
-One side carries all the decisions I never made; the projects I never pursued, the potential I never lived up to, while the other carries the decisions I took; the hasty ones wrongly borne out of impulsivity or the need to please someone else.
-For me, part of growing up is learning to let go and accept that a lot of the things I had envisioned for myself weren’t going to be realised.
+I often find myself walking a tightrope, balancing a set of weights in both hand.
+One side holds all the things I never did; the choices I avoided; the projects I abandoned, the potential I never lived up to.
+The other carries the decisions I did make; the hasty ones borne out of impulsivity, fear, or the need to please someone else.
+I’ve learned that part of growing into yourself is learning to let go: to gently release the versions of your life you once envisioned.
+Some paths won’t open, some versions of me will never come to life, and that’s okay.

 Many of us reading this were lucky enough to be instilled with the idea that we could do whatever we wanted from day 1.
 In school, we are given the liberty to choose what subjects we want to pursue, what sports teams we want to join, and what after school activities we want to carve out our identity.
 We graduate feeling like the world is at our feet, like we have endless options, and all we have to do to fulfil our ‘dreams’ is to take the right steps.
 This sentiment, at the time barely acknowledged by me, was and remains both a blessing and a curse.